 Government Support.
-In addition to market factors, the rate of wind energy system development for electricity generation has been highly dependent on federal government support, particularly a production tax credit that provides a 1.8¢ credit for each kilowatt-hour of electricity produced by qualifying turbines built by the end of 2008 for a 10-year period.81 The usefulness of the tax credit may be limited by a restriction under current U.S. tax law (IRC § 469) whereby individuals are not eligible to deduct losses incurred in businesses they do not actively participate in.
+In addition to market factors, the rate of wind energy system development for electricity generation has been highly dependent on federal government support, particularly a production tax credit that provides a 1.8¢ credit for each kilowatt-hour of electricity produced by qualifying turbines built by the end of 2008 for a 10-year period.94 The usefulness of the tax credit may be limited by a restriction under current U.S. tax law (IRC § 469) whereby individuals are not eligible to deduct losses incurred in businesses that they do not actively participate in.
 Legislation (H.R.
 2007) was introduced in the 109th Congress to allow passive investors that provide capital for wind energy facilities and projects to be eligible for up to a \$25,000 passive loss deduction in the Internal Revenue Code.
+The legislation was referred to the House Committee on Ways and Means but no further action was taken, and similar legislation has yet to be introduced in the 110th Congress.
 Currently, the \$25,000 passive loss offset is only available for oil, gas, and real estate investments.

-The inclusion of the federal tax credit reduces the cost of producing windgenerated electricity to 2.5φ to 4φ per kilowatt hour.
-In some cases the tax credit may be combined with a five-year accelerated depreciation schedule for wind turbines, as well as with grants, loans, and loan guarantees offered under several different programs.82 To the extent that they offset a substantial portion (30% to 40%) of the price risk and initial financing charges, government incentives often provide the catalyst for stimulating new investments in rural wind energy systems.
+The inclusion of the federal tax credit reduces the cost of producing wind-generated electricity to $2.5 \, \phi$ to $4 \, \phi$ per kilowatt hour.
+In some cases the tax credit may be combined with a five-year accelerated depreciation schedule for wind turbines, as well as with grants, loans, and loan guarantees offered under several different programs.
+To the extent that they offset a substantial portion (30% to 40%) of the price risk and initial financing charges, government incentives often provide the catalyst for stimulating new investments in rural wind energy systems.